jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (d) the holders for the time being of any specified offices, or class or classes of office, in the Department.
 (6) Every delegation under subsection (1) shall be revocable at will but its revocation shall not take effect until it has been communicated to the delegate, and until revoked it shall continue in force according to its tenor; and if the Director-General by whom it was made ceases to hold office, it shall continue to have effect as if made—
-  (a) by the Director-General for the time being; or (b) if there is no Director-General for the time being, by the person for the time being directed under the State Sector Act 1988 to act in place of the Director-General, or by a Deputy Director-General (as the case requires).
+  (a) by the Director-General for the time being; or (b) if there is no Director-General for the time being, by the person for the time being directed under the Public Service Act 2020 to act in place of the Director-General, or by a Deputy Director-General (as the case requires).
 (7) Where the Director-General or a delegate of the Director-General uses a written document to inform any other person of an action taken by a delegate of the Director-General, the document—
   (a) shall state that the action was taken by a delegate of the Director-General; and (b) shall give the delegate's name and office; and